Maxqia/ATConverter/README.md

-# ATConverter
+# SSConverter
-This is a simple tool I made to convert CraftBukkit's AT translations to forge's format (with or without a srg mapping applied)
+This is many tools I made to convert Craftbukkit mappings to MCP

 ### Licensing
 This is licensed under the MIT license, if this prevents you from being able to use my code (highly unlikely), please contact me.